MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-encoding-policy.md

 ## Arguments

-* *EntityIdentifier* is the identifier for the column.
+* *EntityIdentifier*: the identifier for the column.
-* *EncodingPolicyType* is the type of the encoding policy to apply to the specified column.
+* *EncodingPolicyType*: the type of the encoding policy to apply to the specified column.

    The possible values of *EncodingPolicyType* are: